 Yes, an academic coach is assigned to you.
 If in doubt, we always suggest re-reading the course material.
 The answer to your question may very well be in your textbook or workbook.
 If in doubt, you can then reach your academic coach by internal portal email (MIO) explaining the difficulty and the latter will respond to you by email.

 I have several questions about virtual classes.
 What equipment is required?
 How does the class work?
 What happens if there is a technical problem?

 You can take virtual classes on a desktop or laptop computer (Apple or PC) with a wired or wireless (Wi-Fi) connection.
 Connecting with a mobile device does work but is not recommended.
 Headphones and a webcam are optional.
 You do not need any special software, only a high-speed Internet connection.
 The Collège will provide you with an address that enables you to connect online and access the virtual classroom.

 Virtual classes can be taken from any computer that is connected to the Internet, so you can join a class from anywhere you are connected.
-Students hear the teacher in real time and can ask questions.
+Students hear and see the teacher in real time and can ask questions.
 Participants can interact with each other and with the teacher through voice and chat.
 The teacher can provide explanatory documents via the virtual blackboard.